linux-integrity/ima-doc/ima-concepts.rst

    Under construction.

-IMA detects an attempt to access an invalid item.
+IMA detects an attempt to access an invalid file.
 The TPM provides cryptographic integrity over the measurement log, which can be reported to a verifier.
 It covers threats such as: